-The bottom line: added sugar is probably sneaking its way into your child's diet, and it may be time to take a closer look at which snacks your child eats.
+The bottom line is that added sugar is probably sneaking its way into your child's diet, and it may be time to take a closer look at which snacks your child eats.

 Finding sugar in kids' snacks can be tricky.
 Some snacks — such as candy and chocolate, soft drinks, ice cream and packaged sweets — are easy to spot.

-But seemingly healthy snacks can be just as loaded with sugar.
-Common offenders include packaged protein or snack bars, breakfast cereals, bottled smoothie drinks and pre-packaged oatmeal.
+Unfortunately, seemingly healthy snacks can be just as loaded with sugar.
+Common culprits include packaged protein or snack bars, breakfast cereals, bottled smoothie drinks and pre-packaged oatmeal.
 Many of the yogurts marketed toward kids contain as much sugar as a candy bar.

 Snacking healthy doesn't have to mean eating like a bird or blowing your budget.
-Here are some delicious and affordable snacks that it's OK for your kids (and you!) to crave.
+Here are some delicious and affordable snacks that your kids (and you, too) will crave.

-Natural Peanut Butter.
 For most kids, protein-packed peanut butter is a welcome menu staple.
-Opt for natural peanut butter, which comes without added sugars and other bad-for-you ingredients.
+Choose natural peanut butter, which comes without added sugars and other unhealthy ingredients.
 Try it with apple slices, bananas, celery or whole-wheat toast.

-Pita and Dips.
-These days, hummus comes in a variety of flavors that are equally appealing to kids and grown-ups.
+These days, hummus comes in a variety of flavors that are equally appealing to kids and adults.
 Serve it with sliced veggies, pita chips or toasted pita bread.
-Hummus a no-go in your house?
-Try salsa or black bean dip instead.
+If hummus is a no-go in your house, try salsa or black bean dip instead.

-Trail Mix.
 This snack requires a little detective work, too, as some store-bought trail mixes are loaded with added sugar and sodium.
 Look for bags with only whole ingredients, like unsalted nuts, dried fruit, yogurt chips or even dark chocolate.
-Or, buy the ingredients bulk and make a DIY mix.
+Or, buy the ingredients in bulk and make your own mix.